allancmm/entrevue-notarius/README.md

 # Spring Boot

 ## How to use
-  * make sure you have mongodb install with a URLStore.URLStore
+  * make sure you have mongodb installed with a URLStore.URL
   * maven install
   * run application